 Are you cold-hearted?
 Are you callused to the pain of others?
 Do you have the ability to imagine yourself in someone else’s shoes?
 Can you put yourself in his place?
 This is the eye that can see the unseen.
 Some of us have lost our capacity for compassion.
-We are immune to the needs of others.
-Just as medical doctors become hardened to the pain of his patients so Christians can become numb to the pain of his fellow Christians.
+We are immune to others’ needs just as medical doctors become hardened to the pain of their patients so Christians can become numb to the pain of their fellow Christians.

 We can lose the ability to feel pain in someone else’s heart.
-Due to exposure of so much grief through the media, we blunt our minds to the needs of others.
-When we hear daily of tragedy and suffering of humanity, we simply lapse into sloppy sentimentalism that simply feels for a moment the heartache of others.
+Due to exposure to so much grief through the media, we blunt our minds to others’ needs.
+When we hear daily of the tragedy and suffering of humanity, we lapse into sloppy sentimentalism that only feels for a moment the heartache of others.

 We live in a sophisticated society where everyone develops a rhinoceros hide.
 We do that because of the dog-eat-dog world in which we live.
-That is the kind of hide we need for the office.
+That is the kind of rhinoceros hide we need for the office.
 We need that to survive.
 The law of the jungle prevails there.
-It is every man or woman for themselves and the devil take the hindmost.
+It is every man or woman for themselves, and the devil takes the hindmost.